Compare and Find Internet Providers in Your Area

 But if you’ve already got an ISP in mind, skip down to the list below for some of the biggest providers in the US.

-There are a lot of home internet services out there, but these are the most popular options.
+There are a lot of home internet service providers out there, but these are the most popular options.
 Not every provider will be available where you live, though, so be sure to search with your ZIP code to find out what your choices are.

 How to save on internet

-The easiest way to get cheap internet is to bundle it with TV.
-Plenty of ISPs—cable and fiber providers in particular—also offer TV.
-When you get both with one provider, you’ll usually get discounts and sometimes other perks like included installation or equipment
+The easiest way to get the cheapest internet service is to bundle it with TV.
+Plenty of ISPs—cable and fiber internet providers in particular—also offer TV.
+When you get both with one provider, you’ll usually get discounts and sometimes other perks like included installation or equipment.

 Low-income households can apply for discounts since internet is considered a utility by the FCC (Federal Communications Commission).
 When you sign up, be sure to ask the customer representative if you qualify for one.

 You might find a high-speed internet provider in your area that offers additional broadband deals when you sign up.
 Check out “Best Internet Deals” for a list of providers and their promotions.

 Even though internet service is widespread in the US, people still don’t know a lot about it.
 Don’t worry—we’ve got you covered with answers to the most common questions.

 What types of internet are there?